lbussy/brew-bubbles/data/README.md

 # Web Pages

-These are the pages which are loaded onto the controller which provide user interaction functionality with the Brew Bubbles application.
+These are the pages that are loaded onto the controller that provide user interaction functionality with the Brew Bubbles application.